Monika Winder, Professor, Stockholm University

 The goal of my PhD thesis is to determine drivers and functions of dinoflagellate parasites in plankton food webs.
 Parasitic symbionts contribute to the carbon flows in the marine food webs but the extent of the effects they have on the plankton community is still largely unknown.
 I use DNA metabarcoding and microscopy from field collected samples across the Baltic Sea environmental gradient, to gain better understanding on how parasitic dinoflagellates and zooplankton interact with each other, and what impacts they might have on the marine carbon cycling and energy transfer in the marine food webs.

-Lauren Aylward, postdoc 2024- Adaptation of herring larvae to the seasonal dynamics of the Baltic Sea, funded by Carl Tryggers.
+Lauren Aylward, Postdoc, Adaptation of herring larvae to the seasonal dynamics of the Baltic Sea, funded by Carl Tryggers

 MASTER STUDENTS